canada-ca/cloud-guardrails-aws/tools/prowler/README.md

 3. Integration with AWS Security Hub.
 An architecture already exists [here](https://aws.amazon.com/blogs/security/use-aws-fargate-prowler-send-security-configuration-findings-about-aws-services-security-hub/)

 4. Move away from Prowler by going cloud native be using lambda.
-This is long-term future.
+This is in the long-term future.
 The CIS benchmarks in AWS Security Hub verify some of the GC Guardrails.
 Lambda functions with AWS Security Hub integrations could be used for the rest.